-(MR Ch.5 s.4.6.2)
+(MR Ch.5 ss.7.3.1.4 and 7.3.1.5, Ch.7 ss.12.1.1.6, 12.1.1.7 and 12.1.1.8)

 Assessment frequency – When assessing adequacy, the IESO shall compare forecasted demand to available resource capacity and energy, including available resources external to Ontario.
 The IESO shall assess adequacy for normal operating states on a daily basis in its short-term operating assessments, on a weekly basis in its medium-term assessments, and on a less frequent basis in longer-term assessments.
 For these operating horizons, criteria to identify an acceptable level of adequacy (and corrective actions if this level cannot be achieved), can be found in MM 7.2.

-Criteria for transmission adequacy – When assessing transmission adequacy, the IESO shall compare transmission flow forecasts with the applicable system operating limits under an anticipated range of power system conditions.
-Transmission is adequate if demand forecasts can be supplied without exceeding applicable system operating limits, and acceptable system voltages can be maintained.
+Criteria for transmission adequacy – When assessing transmission adequacy, the IESO shall compare transmission flow forecasts with the applicable SOLs under an anticipated range of power system conditions.
+Transmission is adequate if demand forecasts can be supplied without exceeding applicable SOLs, and acceptable system voltages can be maintained.

 Operating Reserve Policy